Metric, inertially aligned monocular state estimation via kinetodynamic priors: Experiments

-Fig. \ref{fig:real_exp_setup} presents a typical 3D perception system: a monocular camera mounted on a moving platform via a non-rigid passive linkage (elastic spring).
-A handheld holder introduces irregular camera motion from body-induced accelerations and vibrations.
-The camera's full 6-DoF motion results from the interplay of spring deformation recovery force and gravity.
+As illustrated in Fig. \ref{fig:real_exp_setup}, the experimental non-rigid system consists of a monocular camera attached to a moving base via a passive elastic spring.
+To capture irregular motion induced by body-induced accelerations and vibrations, a handheld holder is utilized.
+The camera's 6-DoF motion is governed by the interaction between the spring's restoration force and gravity.